ErinTomorri/FaceAndEyeLocator/README.md

 # FaceAndEyeLocator
-simple eyes and face locator using opencv
+simple eyes and face locator using opencv (planning on expanding it to a facial recognition software)